Bogsworth/DaeMons/README.md

 ## Brainstorming
 - Maybe use Tarot instead of sins
 - Maybe add 7 virtues as well as 7 sins

+### Moves
+- More damage if you go first
+- Increase the monID by 1
+- Increase a moveID by 1

 ### Linux Daemon Ideas
  - Init
  - BioD